dmitrykoro/fl-execution-framework/tests/docs/testing_guide.md

 ### 💡 Workflow Tips

-1. **Always start simple** - Get one test passing before adding complexity
+1. **Start simple** - Get one test passing before adding complexity
 2. **Use existing patterns** - Copy and modify similar tests
 3. **Test incrementally** - Run tests frequently during development
 4. **Ask for help** - The testing framework is designed to be approachable